 Responsible, at our school, means being dependable, making good choices, and taking accountability for your actions.

 Safe, at our school, means acting in ways that protect yourself and others from being hurt, physically or emotionally.

-Kind, at our school, means showing concern about the well being of others and ourselves by listening and trying to understand others' and our own needs and trying to meet those needs.
+Kind is showing concern about the well being of others and ourselves by listening, understanding others' and our own needs.